-The total population of the Gambia is approximately 1.5 million.
-Of these it is thought approximately 4500-5000 are deaf or hard of hearing.
+The total population of the Gambia is approximately 2.05 million.
+Of these it is thought approximately 39,000 are deaf or hard of hearing (average prevalence of 1.9% in sub Saharan Africa).

 Accurate estimates are not really possible as there has never been any routine hearing assessment screening in place.
 Consequently many people with deafness will never have been diagnosed or treated.